 Many Americans would have been familiar with isolated stories of abuse in the Church.
 What has shocked many is how widespread the abuse has proven to be.

-It was estimated in a 1993 report by Fr.
-Andrew Greeley that there may be up to 100,000 victims of Catholic clergy sexual abuse in the U.S. alone.
+A 1993 report by Fr.
+Andrew Greeley indicated that there may be up to 100,000 victims of Catholic clergy sexual abuse in the U.S. alone.

-CNN reported that more than 8,600 abuse survivors have received over $3.8 billion in restitution from the Catholic Church.
-While this number shocked many, it is likely to only scratch the surface.
+CNN reported that over 8,600 abuse survivors have received over $3.8 billion in restitution from the Catholic Church.
+While this number shocked many, it is likely only to scratch the surface.
 Many more undocumented victims are yet to come forward.

-According to the U.S. Department of Justice’s National Sex Offender website, only about 30 percent of all sexual assault cases are reported.
+According to the U.S. Department of Justice’s National Sex Offender website, only 30 percent of all sexual assault cases get reported.

 - 5,679 people alleging sexual abuse by Catholic clergy had reached settlements by 2009 – this has increased since but still only represents a fraction of the allegations (Source: bishop-accountability.org)

 - Allegations of clergy abuse exist in 161 of 177 Catholic dioceses in the U.S., and every area of the country is affected (Source: The New York Times)